 Developing a Value Mindset

-Last week I shared this blog, and posed this question: How do we regain our position in the marketplace as commodities of the highest value?
+Last week I posed this question: How do we regain our position in the marketplace as commodities of the highest value?
 I’ve decided I’d like to address this question in four parts:

 Adjust our Mindsets • Educate our audiences • Find the Need • Become an Artist-Advocate